 And one last tip, this one is so obvious I forget about it sometimes.
 Don't forget to do your shopping at home first.
 There is no sense in buying new props if you already have something similar at home.
 We sometimes look through food magazines for inspiration, and then I look through the props I already own to see if I have something similar.
 Don't overlook the good stuff you already have.
 It's always a good idea to take a mental inventory of what you have at home.
 I'm all about the great finds, but if I already have something very similar taking up space, is it really a great find?

 Ready to learn even more about food photography and how to create beautiful photos?
 Consider reading our articles on Food Photography: Five Ways To Create Texture or Tips For Taking Great Food Photos.
 Or even, Five Steps to Becoming a Great Food Photographer.
+If you are a cell phone photographer, then check out Six Tips for Food Photography With Your Smartphone.

 Five Day Food Photography Challenge